luccemhu/github-corners-ES/README.md

 Github link in corner `ES`
 ============================================================
--   link a tu github
+-   Agrega un enlace a tu github con el siguiente html

 ### All the credits to @tholman.
 The code provided in this repo belongs to Tim Holman: (>https://github.com/tholman/github-corners<).